NatureGeorge/ProBioinformatics/M_Rlanguage/README.md

-# This file store the R-language programming practice codes.
+# This file stores the R-language programming practice codes.